-Recipe for FRUIT OF THE DEVIL: Mash together some strawberries and pesticides, a teacher, a priest, an ancient nature god, true love and wild sex, ghosts, Native Americans, migrant farmworkers, surfers, gang bangers, billionaire ranchers, and salmon.
+Recipe for FRUIT OF THE DEVIL: Mash together some strawberries and pesticides, a beautiful teacher, a courageous priest, an ancient nature god, true love, wild sex, Native Americans, ghosts, migrant farmworkers, billionaire ranchers, gang bangers, and salmon.
 Stir it up in a National Marine Sanctuary.
 Serve with fine California wines.
 Season with murder, magic and mystery.

 While getting her fourth grade classroom ready for Fall, Ms. Aurora Bourne begins to feel sick, and it’s more than back-to-school blues.
-Outside her windows next to the playground, strawberry fields have just been fumigated.
-Pesticides are drifting into the classrooms and causing serious health issues for students and teachers.
+Outside her windows next to the playground, strawberry fields have just been fumigated and pesticides are drifting into the classrooms, causing serious health issues for students and teachers.
 When the teenage sister of a migrant student goes missing from the strawberry fields, it becomes clear that pesticide poisoning isn’t the only thing threatening the children’s safety.
-Aurora soon understands why farmworker children at her school call strawberries Fruta del Diablo, the Fruit of the Devil.
+Aurora soon understands why farmworker children call strawberries Fruta del Diablo, the Fruit of the Devil.

-From the exclusive golf courses of Pebble Beach to the world famous surf breaks of Santa Cruz and the fertile lands of Steinbeck country, Fruit of the Devil uncovers the hidden underbelly of California agriculture and tells a story of love, murder, greed, and redemption.
+From the exclusive golf courses of Pebble Beach to the world famous surf breaks of Santa Cruz and the fertile lands of Steinbeck country, Fruit of the Devil uncovers the hidden underbelly of California agriculture and tells a story of love, greed, murder, redemption.

 * * * *